 The GDPR (General Data Protection Regulation) is a new EU Regulation which will replace the 1995 EU Data Protection Directive (DPD) to significantly enhance the protection of the personal data of EU citizens and increase the obligations on organizations who collect or process personal data.
-It will be effective as of 25 May 2018.
+It has been effective since 25 May 2018.
 The regulation builds on many of the 1995 Directive’s requirements for data privacy and security but includes several new provisions to bolster the rights of data subjects and add harsher penalties for violations.

 The full text of the GDPR can be found here and a list of key GDPR terms you’ll need to know can be found here.

 Since 1995, the EU and EEA have had the DPD in force, which has governed data protection in the EU for over twenty years.
 Although the GDPR replaces the DPD on 25 May 2018, the DPD set out the eight data protection principles which have been governing the treatment of personal data by organizations since 1995.
 And even though the GDPR supplants the DPD, IPsoft recommends you familiarize yourself with the current laws before you dive into the changes under the GDPR.
 If you want to read more about the 1995 Directive and eight original data protection principles, please visit our FAQ and Glossary page to learn more.

 Does the GDPR apply to my company?

 While the DPD governs entities within the EU, the territorial scope of the GDPR is far wider in that it will also apply to non-EU businesses who (a) market their products to people in the EU or who (b) monitor the behavior of people in the EU.
 This means that even if you’re based outside of the EU, but you control or process the data of EU citizens, the GDPR will apply to you.